mzilberman40/LLM-Engineering-Essentials/README.md

 # LLM Engineering Essentials course by Nebius Academy

-# 📹 Our events — join us online
+# 📹 Our event calendar — join online

 How do you build multi-agent systems using open standards? **On June 25**, we’re going to find out!